Alternate Fellowship Campaigns, pt. 2

 (Number six with a bullet in my persnickety series of Sword World 2.5 articles, as I obsess over the English version by the Sword World Translation Project.
 Download their translationjoin their Discord, or peruse their sub-Reddit.
 This is your penultimate warning.)

-Guilds in Alfleim
+Guilds in Alframe

 The Guilded Age

-Adventurer’s Guild: Originally a network of daemon-fighting warriors which formed after the Abyss disaster 3,000 years ago, this has evolved into a general-purpose troubleshooting group which responds to local emergencies.
+Adventurer’s Guild: Originally a network of Daemon-fighting warriors which formed after the Abyss disaster 3,000 years ago, this has evolved into a general-purpose troubleshooting group which responds to local emergencies.
 It receives requests for help, pays out rewards, and provides small loans, rescue and body recovery, and resurrection services to its members.
 Local branches often run taverns or dining halls with attached lodging.

 The AG maintains an adventurer’s Reputation, a numeric approximation of an adventurer’s public fame as a hero.
 Characters can spend Reputation to gain access to exotic weapons and artifacts, but they always retain their cumulative score to get nifty titles as they ascend the Guild ladder.